spyder-ide/spyder-docs/doc/faq.rst

        4.1.4            1.9.2
        ==============   ==============

-   To install the right version, type on your command line (or Anaconda Prompt on Windows)
+   To install the right version, type the following on the command line (or Anaconda Prompt on Windows)

    .. code-block:: bash

       conda install spyder-kernels=<VERSION>

-   For more information go to the Errors starting the kernel component in the Common Illnesses section of our troubleshooting guide.
+   For more information, go to the Errors starting the kernel section in the Common Illnesses page of our troubleshooting guide.